paulrekaris/TGA-COVID19-Vaccine-Safety-Monitoring-Audit/FAQ.md

 Active surveillance was supposed to distinguish this monitoring from routine pharmacovigilance, but systematic integration cannot be demonstrated through documentation.

-### Q22: What international standards weren't met?
+### Q22: What international standards weren't potentially met?

 TGA formally adopted ICH E2E (Pharmacovigilance Planning) and CIOMS (signal management) standards but cannot demonstrate compliance: